How to Collect 2020–21 MBR Increases for Rent-Controlled Units

 How to file.
-You can file the rent schedule form online by selecting Online Services at https://apps.hcr.ny.gov/masterbuildingrentschedule.
+You can file the rent schedule form online at https://apps.hcr.ny.gov/masterbuildingrentschedule/.
 Or you can mail the rent schedule to the DHCR at the Gertz Plaza address.
 If you decide to mail in the form, send it by certified mail, return receipt requested.
 This gives you proof that the DHCR got the schedule.
 You can also hand-deliver the rent schedule to the DHCR’s Gertz Plaza office.
 Just bring the original schedule, along with a copy, and have a DHCR clerk date-stamp the copy.
 Keep the copy in your files so you have solid proof that you filed the schedule on time.

 Filing deadline.
 If you don’t file the rent schedule on time, your rent increases may be revoked.
-You have 60 days of the issuance date of the Order of Eligibility or the Computed Order of Eligibility to do so.
+You have 60 days of the issuance date of the order of eligibility (or the “computed order of eligibility”) to do so.
 On the schedule, you must certify that you delivered the forms to your tenants within 60 days of the date the order of eligibility was issued.